ahabedsoltan/Task-Generalization-With-AutoRegressive-Compositional-Structure/README.md

 # Task Generalization With AutoRegressive Compositional Structure

-This repository contains the code to reproduce the results from our paper [Task Generalization With AutoRegressive Compositional Structure: Can Learning From $D$ Tasks Generalize to $D^{T}$ Tasks?](https://arxiv.org/abs/2502.08991) We investigate task generalization through the lens of AutoRegressive Compositional (ARC) structure, where each task is a composition of $T$ operations, and each operation is among a finite family of $D$ subtasks.
-We show that generalization to $D^T$ tasks is theoretically achievable by training on only $\tilde O (D) $ tasks.
+This repository contains the code to reproduce the results from our paper [Task Generalization With AutoRegressive Compositional Structure: Can Learning From D Tasks Generalize to D^T Tasks?](https://arxiv.org/abs/2502.08991) We investigate task generalization through the lens of AutoRegressive Compositional (ARC) structure, where each task is a composition of $T$ operations, and each operation is among a finite family of $D$ subtasks.
+We theoretically demonstrate that generalization to $D^T$ tasks can be achieved by training on only a nearly linear number of tasks in $D$.
 Empirically, we demonstrate that Transformers achieve exponential task generalization on sparse parity, arithmetic and language translation tasks.